 73. Asset resolution has focussed on the FRA process, debt restructuring through coordinated creditor activity (CDRAC), and the nascent decentralized AMCs.
 The process of liquidating the assets of the 56 closed finance companies is coming to an end, with the last FRA auction likely to be completed in early 2000, and the imminent distribution of the sale proceeds.
 Thus far, the FRA has auctioned 80 percent of the roughly \$23 billion of assets seized from the closed finance companies, with an average recovery rate of 28 percent of the principal amount.
-About \$5 billion (or 30 percent of the total assets on sale) have been acquired by the state-owned AMC.
-From the perspective of the financial system itself, the authorities have as far as possible favored a decentralized approach to asset resolution, and have encouraged the establishment of private bank owned AMCs.
+About \$5 billion (or 30 percent of the financial system itself, the authorities have as far as possible favored a decentralized approach to asset resolution, and have encouraged the establishment of private bank owned AMCs.
 Supporting changes in tax regulations have accompanied this emphasis, and the BOT has introduced several regulations clarifying the process and treatment of debt restructuring, including how losses and write-offs should be accounted for, and how restructured loans should be classified for prudential purposes.

+Table 4.
+Progress in FRA Auctions (November 1999) (Billions of baht)

 Principal Recovery Rate (auction value/principal)

-Liabilities of the S6 closed finance companies 855
+Liabilities of the 56 closed finance companies 855

-Of which: FIDF claims 703 .
+Of which: FIDF claims 703

 (in percent of total assets) 82

 Total assets sold thus far 666 28%

 Core assets 602 25%

 Auto Hire Purchase Contracts 52 48%

 Residential Mortgage Loans 25 47%

 Business Loans 377 21%

 Construction Loans 1 12%

 Commercial and Other Loans 147 25%

 Non-core assets 65 53%

 Core assets sold to:

 Local investors 301 23%

 o/w AMC 197 17%

 International investors 301 28%